IBM/ubiquity-k8s/helm_chart/ibm-storage-enabler-for-containers/README.md

 These configuration steps are mandatory and cannot be skipped.
 For detailed description, see the IBM Storage Enabler for Containers user guide on IBM Knowledge Center at https://www.ibm.com/support/knowledgecenter/SSCKLT

 ## PodSecurityPolicy Requirements
-This chart requires a PodSecurityPolicy to be bound to the target namespace prior to installation or to be bound to the current namespace during installation by setting "globalConfig.defaultPodSecurityPolicy.clusterRole".
+This chart requires a PodSecurityPolicy to be bound to the target namespace prior to installation or to be bound to the current namespace during installation by setting "defaultPodSecurityPolicy.clusterRole".

 The predefined PodSecurityPolicy name: [`ibm-anyuid-hostpath-psp`](https://ibm.biz/cpkspec-psp) has been verified for this chart, if your target namespace is bound to this PodSecurityPolicy you can proceed to install the chart.
 The predefined clusterRole name: ibm-anyuid-hostpath-clusterrole has been verified for this chart, if you use it you can proceed to install the chart.